BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/z-transform.md

 (sec-simple-filter-example)=
 ### Example 1: Filter Equation to Transfer Function

-Let use start with a very *simple filter*.
+Let us start with a very *simple filter*.
 I will re-use this example in section [Analysis of a Simple Filter](sec-analysis-simple-filter).

 \begin{equation*}